 The thematic approach leads to ‘sticky’ knowledge.
 The theme supports a layer of knowledge which engages the child through guided discovery – and will be remembered.
 The more knowledge we have, the more we can make sense of and are open to.
 This is due to a growing web of knowledge which helps us make sense of the world around us through making logical links and critical thinking.

 The thematic approach allows for greater coverage.
 It gives a purpose to reading and writing which allows the transference and elaboration of knowledge.
 Standards in writing are better because of this.
 It makes learning memorable.
-Our class reads and reads used in guided reading are carefully chosen to support the theme.
+Our class reads, and reads used in guided reading, are carefully chosen to support the theme.

 At Greenacres our curriculum leads children to Big Outcomes.
 Big Outcomes are an opportunity for children to showcase their learning with parents and other groups.
 These outcomes demonstrate the deep learning from across theme’s and develop the children’s skills.
 Skills are developed in line with Michael Fullan’s 6Cs; Character, Citizenship, Communication, Critical Thinking, Collaboration and Creativity.
 Our Big Outcomes are a significant part of our entrepreneurial curriculum and give our children opportunities and learning beyond the National Curriculum.
-Children and parents look forward to these events, have a look at our Big Outcomes page.

 Our evidence base for our wider curriculum is: ‘Maritime Curriculum Intent.’
 This underpinning Maritime document specifically references: ‘Understanding How We Learn,’ by Caviglioli O. Weinstein Y. and Sumeracki M.; ‘‘Metacognition and self-regulated learning,’ (The Education Endowment Trust, updated, 2019) and ‘Guiding Principles for Learning in the Twenty First Century’, (International Bureau of Education, 2014).
 All learning is underpinned by known specific cognition strategies which support recall, retrieval and elaboration (highlighted in bold).
 These are specifically designed to support webs of knowledge which span subjects and years and support learners to make sense of their learning.